Distribution-Protocol/ERCProtocolDraft/README.md

 ---
 eip: <to be assigned>
 title: ERC721Copy
-description: NFT Copy Creation under conditions specified by the creator
+description: NFT Copy Creation under rules specified by the creator
 author: Henry Yeung (@henrywfyeung), Xiaoba <99x.capital@gmail.com>
 discussions-to: <URL>
 status: Draft
 type: Standards Track
 category (*only required for Standards Track): ERC
-created: 2023-04-01
+created: 2023-09-01
 requires (*optional): 165, 721
 ---

 ## Abstract
 This standard is an extension of [EIP-721](./eip-721.md).
 This standard enables any primary token, i.e. token from any EIP-721 compliant contracts, to work as an original that conditionally allows the production of sub-tokens with specific privileges attached.

-The Creator, who holds the primary ERC721 token, can specify the conditions to mint a sub-token from a particular distribution of the primary token.
+The Creator, who holds the primary ERC721 token, can specify the rules to mint a sub-token from a particular distribution of the primary token.

 A distribution is defined as a version of sub-token that associates with the primary token.
 The holder of the sub-token under a distribution, gains the permission to invoke certain functions on the sub-token contract.
-Each primary token can be associated with multiple distributions, each with different conditions to obtain sub-tokens, and different level of privalleges attached.
+Each primary token can be associated with multiple distributions, each with different rules to obtain sub-tokens, and different level of privalleges attached.

-The Collector, upon fulfilling the corresponding conditions from a specific distribution to obtain the sub-token, will be able to use the token within the boundaries set by the creator.
+The Collector, upon fulfilling the corresponding rules from a specific distribution to obtain the sub-token, will be able to use the token within the boundaries set by the creator.

 ### Flow Diagram

 ![alt text](./assets/Distribution.png?raw=true)

+- The creator can create distributions from any primary token which enables minting of sub-tokens based on a set of rules, with privileges attached
+- The collector can satisfies rules to mint sub-tokens from the pre-defined distributions,

 ### Relation Diagram